 I wasted 4-½ years of my life with someone who had absolutely no intention of having a child, family, home, or life with me.
 That’s 4-½ years I will never be able to get back, time I could have been working on building a solid, caring, nurturing, supportive relationship with someone who actually did want to have a loving husband in her life and a devoted father for our children.
 And now, at my age, the odds are statistically stacked against me this will ever come to fruition.
 While 4-½ years might not sound like such a long time, consider not only the length of time but the late stage in my life at which this transpired.
 You see, my 52nd birthday was yesterday.
 And while there was much frivolity to be had with my officemates, ever present in the back of my mind was the bitter reality that my dream of being a dad again has a much greater chance of not happening than it does of happening.

-They don’t see that I long to be a father, a husband, a source of strength, love, and support for her and children that will never be.
+They don’t see that I long to be a father, a husband, a source of strength, love, and support for her and our child(ren) that will never be.
 That I yearn to have a home, family, and life that centers around an amazing wife and, at the very least, one more perfect little person whose diapers I can change 1,001 times, a bundle of joy to whom I can read bedtime stories and tuck in at nights as I kiss their forehead and wish them sweet happy dreams, only to be to awakened at 2:00 A.M. and find myself groggily rocking him or her back to sleep.
 A precious little someone who we can take on family walks and play hide-and-seek.
 An ever-curious, tiny adventurer with whom we can explore an all-too-familiar world and rediscover that world for the first time through the innocence and wonder of their eyes.
 Yeah.
 She didn’t just steal 4-½ years from me.
 She knowingly stole a family and a future that are forever lost to the ether of time.
 And for that, I can never forgive her.
 So what about you?
 What did your narcissist steal from you that is forever lost?